Lucidworks: Company history

 Lucidworks was founded in 2007 under the name Lucid Imagination and launched in 2009.
 The company was later renamed Lucidworks in 2012.
 The founding technical team consisted of Marc Krellenstein, Grant Ingersoll, Erik Hatcher, and Yonik Seeley, in addition to advisor Doug Cutting.

 In September 2014, Lucidworks began its foray into enhanced enterprise search with Lucidworks Fusion, a platform for building search and discovery applications.
 This platform is built on a core composed of open-source search technology Apache Solr and the Apache Spark computation framework.
 Three years later, in mid-2017, Lucidworks announced its acquisition of Twigkit, a software company specializing in user experiences for search and big data applications.
 This was later integrated into the Fusion platform as Fusion App Studio.
 Later that year, in September 2017, Reddit partnered with Lucidworks to build its new search application on this platform.
 Nick Caldwell, the VP of engineering at Reddit, stated at the time that Lucidworks "had the right combination of technology and the ability to augment his engineering team, while helping search to continually evolve on Reddit."
 Soon after, in 2018, Lucidworks released Lucidworks Site Search, an embeddable, configurable, out-of-the-box site search solution that could run either on the cloud or on-premises.

-During this period Lucidworks was experimenting with integrating LLMs and further machine learning into enterprise search, deploying its prototype semantic vector search as early as 2018, and launching its universal encoder, transformer models, and deep learning recommenders the following year.
-In September 2024 they released Neural Hybrid Search, a turnkey automated search solution that combines traditional keyword-based search functionality with advanced AI-powered semantic search capabilities to enhance relevance and ranking.
-By February 2025 they'd followed this with Commerce Studio, an intelligent drag-and-drop merchandising assistant, and Analytics Studio.
-This was followed in June of that year by a no-code AI agent development studio and pre-built AI agents to support customer experience on product detail pages.

 These advancements in enterprise search and user experience have proven advantageous for businesses.
 An independent study by Forrester Consulting found that Lucidworks users documented a 391% three-year ROI.
 Gartner subsequently named Lucidworks a "Leader" in the 2024 Gartner Magic Quadrant for search and product discovery category.
 In December 2024, Lucidworks published statistics from its clients during the peak holiday shopping periods, reporting the ability of its platform to handle 301,000 searches per minute.